 What Exactly Is AePS?

 AePS stands for Aadhaar Enabled Payment System.
-It’s a payment service that allows you to do basic banking transactions using your Aadhaar number and your fingerprint or iris scan.
+It’s a payment service that allows you to perform basic banking transactions using your Aadhaar number and your fingerprint or iris scan.
 You don’t need a debit card, a signature, or even remember a PIN; your Aadhaar and biometrics are all you need.

 Understanding AePS Basics

 This system was created by the National Payments Corporation of India (NPCI) to make banking easier and more accessible for everyone, especially in rural areas.
-It connects your Aadhaar number to your bank account, letting you perform transactions at any AePS point, like a bank branch or a business correspondent agent.
+It connects your Aadhaar number to your bank account, allowing you to perform transactions at any AePS point, like a bank branch or a business correspondent agent.
 It’s like carrying your bank in your pocket, without needing a physical card.

 Benefits For You